openshift-vertx-examples/vertx-secured-http-example/README.md

 # Launch / deploy

-To deploy the whole secured app, first move to build/ dir, and then simply use the `Fabric8` Maven Plugin with the goals `deploy` and `start`:
+To deploy the whole secured app, first move to sso/ dir, and then simply use the `Fabric8` Maven Plugin with the goals `deploy` and `start`:

 ```
-cd build
+cd sso
 mvn fabric8:deploy fabric8:start
 ```